spraakbanken/swell-project/Pseudonymization_guidelines.md

   * Types: < firstname_male > , < firstname_female > , < firstname_unknown > , < initials > , < middlename > , < surname >
   * < firstname > vs < surname > are sometimes difficult to distinguish between.
 In uncertain cases, follow the standard Swedish order: < firstname > < middlename > < surname >

-  * Pseudonymization: (suggested source is from a national statistical agency: https://svn.spraakbanken.gu.se/sb-arkiv/lexikon/scb-namn , see more information at the bottom of this document)
+  * Pseudonymization: (suggested source is from a national statistical agency: https://svn.spraakbanken.gu.se/sb-arkiv/lexikon/scb-namn) <!-- , see more information at the bottom of this document)-->
       - Provide a list with first names, male, female and gender neutral (incl. international).
       - For surnames, gender-specific types, when unclear use gender-neutral names
       - Provide a list with surnames (incl. international)
       - Middlenames: Replace with an initial “A”
-      - Initial replaced by “A”, keep delimiters
+      - Initial: Replace by “A”, keep delimiters

   * To consider:
-      - allow cross-reference/anaphora resolution, i.e. allow to keep track of the entities that the L2 learner refers to, e.g. if more than one unique name occurs in the text, each unique name shall be replaced by a unique pseudonym.
+      - allow cross-reference/anaphora resolution, i.e. allow to keep track of the PIIs that the L2 learner refers to, e.g. if more than one unique name occurs in the text, each unique name shall be replaced by a unique pseudonym.
 This is handled automatically, through the procedure with running numbers (see above).
       - random substitution for each unique name in the text given a list of names or
       - select a few names (while keeping the gender and cross-reference info) and use these names - throughout all texts